trimino/dat-design-pattern/creation/abstract_factory/README.md

 ### Creating the Products

-*AbstractFactory* only declares an interface for creating products.
+&nbsp;&nbsp;&nbsp;&nbsp;*AbstractFactory* only declares an interface for creating products.
 It's up to *ConcreteProduct* subclasses to actually create them.
 The most common way to do this is to define a factory method for each product.
 A concrete factory will specify its products by overridding the factory method for each.
 This method was implemented in the [coding example](#code-example).

 > [!CAUTION]
 > This is a simple implementation, but requires a concrete factoy subclass for each product family (even if the products differ slightly)

-Using the Prototype Pattern on the *ConcreteFactory* when having many product fmailies will reduce the number of *ConcreteFactory* subclasses.
+&nbsp;&nbsp;&nbsp;&nbsp;Using the Prototype Pattern on the *ConcreteFactory* when having many product fmailies will reduce the number of *ConcreteFactory* subclasses.

 > [!NOTE]
 > The Prototype-based approach eliminates the need for a new concrete factory subclass for each product family